OgelGames/minimap_radar/README.md

 ## Installation

 Download the [master branch](https://github.com/OgelGames/minimap_radar/archive/master.zip) or the [latest release](https://github.com/OgelGames/minimap_radar/releases), or clone the repository using Git or the [GitHub Desktop](https://desktop.github.com/) app, and follow [the usual installation steps](https://dev.minetest.net/Installing_Mods).

+Alternatively, you can download and install the mod from [ContentDB](https://content.minetest.net/packages/OgelGames/minimap_radar) or the online content tab in Minetest.

 ## License